General

 What we accept, what we decline, and what determines whether a piece is right for The Glass Exchange.

 We are looking for artist-made functional glass that is appropriate for a serious collector marketplace.
-This means verifiable authorship, honest and accurate condition representation, photography that supports confident bidding, and a reserve expectation aligned with current market conditions.
+This means verifiable artist identity, honest and accurate condition representation, photography that supports confident bidding, and a reserve expectation aligned with current market conditions.

 We consider both new and pre-owned pieces.
 Age and use are not disqualifying.
 A well-documented, honestly-disclosed pre-owned piece can perform as well or better than a new piece if the authorship and condition story are clear.

-We also decline pieces that are mass-produced, unbranded, or lack meaningful provenance or artistic authorship.
+We also decline pieces that are mass-produced, unbranded, or lack meaningful ownership history or artistic authorship.
 Our focus is on artist-made work with real collector-market identity.

 Declining a submission is not a statement about the quality of the piece — it is sometimes a statement about fit, timing, or documentation.
 If your submission is declined, we will give you the primary reason and, where appropriate, suggestions for resubmission.